Rain gardens capture storm water runoff before it pollutes our local rivers while providing beautiful garden scapes throughout the growing season.

 Learn how to design your own rain garden by taking our Master Rain Gardener Certification class.
-Or plant a rain garden on your property with technical advice from the Washtenaw County Rain Garden staff.
-Volunteer to help take care of rain gardens in parks around town.
+You can also plant a rain garden on your property with technical advice from the Washtenaw County Rain Garden staff.
+Volunteering is another way to get involved and help take care of rain gardens in parks around town.

-Our office offers personalized design advice - then the homeowner builds the rain garden themselves.
-The result is residents all over the county are happy with their new gardens, and the Huron River receives less fertilizers, chemicals and other harmful runoff.
+Our office offers personalized design advice to homeowner whom then build the rain garden themselves.
+These gardens result in fewer fertilizers, chemicals, and other harmful runoff into the Huron River while providing joy to homeowners all over the county.
 The rain gardens planted through this program are capable of capturing 2 million gallons of water - an inch of rainfall.
 Schedule a site visit: Susan Bryan, Rain Garden Coordinator.

 About Rain Gardens